Jacqui Smith returns to government as education minister

 A graduate of Hertford College, Oxford, Ms Smith went on to study a postgraduate certificate in education from what was then the Worcester College of Higher Education, now the University of Worcester.

-After leaving parliament she has been a regular commentator on Good Morning Britain as well as hosting a weekly show on LBC radio and a podcast with political commentator Iain Dale, and chairing several NHS trusts.
+Since leaving parliament she has been a regular commentator on Good Morning Britain as well as hosting a weekly show on LBC radio and a podcast with political commentator Iain Dale, and chairing several NHS trusts.

 She will be faced with calls for more funding for universities, many of which are in deficit due to spiralling costs and falling recruitment.
-Ms Smith will also have to consider what the party should do on tuition fees, knowing that any rise in likely to be deeply unpopular with the public.
+Ms Smith will also have to consider what the party should do on tuition fees, knowing that any rise is likely to be deeply unpopular with the public.

 Diana Beech, the chief executive of London Higher, which represents universities in the capital, said her appointment meant universities “finally have an experienced and ‘big hitting’ minister responsible for their future, raising hopes that she will make decisions and take action swiftly”.